rhim-ande/WeatherMachine/README.md

   5. Pandas
   6. SQLAlchemy

-  The user is also required to set environmental variables by getting an api key from the weather api
+  The user is also required to set environmental variables by getting an API key from WeatherAPI.

  *  **To access Weather API:**
   https://www.weatherapi.com/

+ * **Instructions**
+  1. Install the required libraries

+  2. Run python3 weather.py

+  3. Respond to prompts in the terminal.